cuenlueer/npxpy/README.md

 ## Example Project

+### Preparing your project
+Before you start coding your project.py, you should prepare you project folder.
+This step is rather easy but there are some caveats that should be discussed.
+Your project folder just needs to contain an additional folder named `resources` which contains your images (.png) and meshes (.stl).
+It should be clear that the naming of those files should be unique because otherwise the QX would run into problems. *NanoPrintX* uses the MD5-hashes of the respective files and creates sub-folders inside the `resources`-folder and inserts those files then into them.
+This way you end up with uniquely named folders that each stores the single respective file, serving as labels.
+I have implemented a function called `copy_files_to_resource_directory(source_directory = 'my/resources/are/here')` which does this for you if you want to adapt to this convention applied by *NanoPrintX*.
+However, as long as you have unique naming conventions, you can skip this extra step.

+Thats already it!
+If you have these two things (and maybe also the nanoAPI.py as well, if you want to make things easy) you are good to go and start with the actual script!

+### Code
+**ATTENTION:** *It is extremely useful if you know how classes work in Python.
+We will not go into those details here since fundamental properties of classes are always the same.*
+*It is recommended to check out some documentations in order to be able to fully exploit the functionalities provided when coding your routines!*

+*If you want to know ahead what the output is going to look like, just run the `example_project.py` inside the `example`-folder and take a look at the `example_project.nano` via the GUI.*

 First, we need to import all neccessary packages to our project.py and define a dictionary that contains some meta data about our project.

 ```python